wlillisdev/tasty_tipples/README.md

   - A list of keywords was selected to represent the buyer’s journey.
 A mixture of long tail and short tail Keywords with low to high keyword competitiveness were picked.
   - ![keyword funnel](assets/readme/keyword-funnel-stages.jpg)
   - Onsite SEO will be carried out to optimise product pages & alt tags.
 Due to time constraints, it will not be completed in this iteration of the project.
   - Long-term off-site SEO link building campaigns will also be used to grow organic search traffic.
-This will be completed future iterations of the project.
+This will be completed in future iterations of the project.

 ## Content Marketing

 - The Tipple Blog
-  - Our blog will be used to target SEO keywords and answer questions that people are actively searching for answers online.
+  - Our blog will be used to target SEO keywords and answer questions that people are actively searching for answers to online.
 This will not only educate our shoppers but it also helps build confidence and trust in our brand.
 While at the same time ranking the website in search results for more keywords.

 - Short Form Content
   - With a huge shift on all social channels to short form video content we still actively release short videos on a daily basis to leverage this trend.
-Software like [repurpose.io](https://repurpose.io/) will be used to post content across all channels at the same time to reduce time and get maximum exposure.
+Software like [repurpose.io](https://repurpose.io/) will be used to post content across all channels at the same time to improve productivity and get maximum exposure.